 A bachelor degree with a 3.0 GPA in the last 90 quarter or 60 semester credits.

 *Equivalent CSS 161/162 courses may be taken at area community colleges.
 Please refer to the following equivalency guide for details.
-For a self assesssment to determine OOP skill level for admission to the Graduate Certificate, please email MJewell@uwb.edu.
+For the self assesssment to determine OOP skill level for admission to the Graduate Certificate, please follow the instructions on the self assessment page.